AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * Instagram and Facebook channel guidelines have been combined into Meta brand guidelines.

 * Create Canvas navigation elements have been streamlined.
-The Create landing page displays the left navigation panel, but users now use a **[!UICONTROL Back]** button to navigate to this space from other Create work areas.  <!-- GS-1189 -->
+The ([!DNL Create]) landing page displays the left navigation panel, but users now use a **[!UICONTROL Back]** button to navigate to this space from other Create work areas.  <!-- GS-1189 -->

 * Navigation elements have been enhanced to support user focus while performing tasks throughout the product, including these product areas: